The Goldmine Strategy: Unlock Experian's Hidden Credit Boost Hack

 - and water bill

 The general rule of thumb is you want to report all the bills you pay.
 Experian says they only add positive payments to your credit file.
+One cell phone company that you can use to help improve your credit with Experian Boost is Gen Mobile.

 Note: Once you've confirmed the payments to report to your credit file, they might take a while to get added.
 In my case, it took a couple hours.